Turning dispersion into signal: density-split analyses of pairwise velocities: Introduction

-In observations, peculiar velocities can be measured indirectly via the following two ways:\\\\ (1) redshift-space distortions --- The observed line-of-sight distance of a galaxy is perturbed by its peculiar velocity.
+In observations, peculiar velocities can be measured indirectly via the following two ways:\\ (1) redshift-space distortions --- The observed line-of-sight distance of a galaxy is perturbed by its peculiar velocity.
 This induces anisotropies to the observed clustering of galaxies, known as redshift-space distortions (RSD) \citep{Kaiser1987}.
-In Fourier space and in the linear regime, the redshift-space power spectrum is mapped to the real-space version via $P^s({\bf k})=(1+\mu^2 f)^2 P^r({\bf k})$, where $\mu=\cos\theta$ and $\theta$ is the subtended angle from the line of sight \citep{Kaiser1987}.
-From Eq.~\ref{expect_fin1}, $f$ is linearly mapped to $\bar{v^p}$ and so only the streaming velocity enters the modelling, i.e., any dispersions of the peculiar velocity are essentially noise to be averaged out (see the empirical model in \citep[e.g.][]{Peacock2001} where the dispersions are included and marginalized over).
+In Fourier space and in the linear regime, the redshift-space power spectrum is mapped to the real-space version via $P^s({\bf k})=(1+\mu^2 f)^2 P^r({k})$, where $\mu=\cos\theta$ and $\theta$ is the angle subtended from the line of sight \citep{Kaiser1987}.
+From Eq.~\ref{expect_fin1}, $f$ is linearly mapped to $\bar{v}^p$ and so only the streaming velocity enters the modelling, i.e., any dispersions of the peculiar velocity are essentially noise to be averaged out (see the empirical model in \citep[e.g.][]{Peacock2001} where the dispersions are included and marginalized over).
 The problem of dealing with velocity dispersions is also seen in configuration space.
 The redshift-space correlation function $\xi(s, \mu)$ is mapped to the real-space version $\xi(r)$ via $1+\xi(s, \mu)=\int dv_{\parallel}[1+\xi(r)]p(v_{\parallel},r)$ \citep{Peebles1980}, where $p(v_{\parallel},r)$ is the line-of-sight pairwise velocity distribution function for galaxies at the 3D distance separation of $r$.
+Predictions from perturbation theories do well in capturing the shape of $p(v_{\parallel},r)$, but its absolute amplitude is usually accounted for by a free parameter \citep[e.g.][]{Reid2011,Wang2014, Vlah2016}, and so marginalisation over it is needed in observational analyses. \\

-Even when $p(v_{\parallel},r)$ is Gaussian \citep{Fisher1995}, the width of the PVD needs to be marginalized over. \\\\ (2) The kinetic Sunyaev–Zeldovich effect --- The coherent line-of-sight peculiar motions of ionized gas associated with galaxies, groups, and clusters alter the frequency of CMB photons scattered by them through the Doppler effect.
-This increases/decreases the line-of-sight CMB temperature if the ionized gas is moving towards/away from the observer, known as the kinetic Sunyaev Zeldovich (kSZ) effect \citep{Sunyaev_Zeldovich1972, Sunyaev1980}.
+(2) The kinetic Sunyaev-Zeldovich effect --- The coherent line-of-sight peculiar motions of ionised gas associated with galaxies, groups, and clusters alter the frequency of CMB photons scattered by them through the Doppler effect.
+This increases/decreases the line-of-sight CMB temperature if the ionised gas is moving towards/away from the observer, known as the kinetic Sunyaev-Zeldovich (kSZ) effect \citep{Sunyaev_Zeldovich1972, Sunyaev1980}.
 The pairwise kSZ estimator is commonly used for measuring the large-scale velocity correlations, which is proportional to the streaming velocity and therefore the global 2PCF \citep[e.g.][]{Ferreira1999, Gon2024}.
 Here, like RSD, the dispersion of the PVD is also treated as noise \citep[e.g.][]{Hand2012}.